-Xiaomi’s smartphones are generally well received by the developer community so I wanted to talk about some popular mods for the device.
-This tutorial will walk you through how to install TWRP on the Redmi Note 5, Redmi Note 5 Pro, and the Redmi Note 5 Plus.
+Xiaomi’s smartphones are generally well received by the developer community so this tutorial will walk you through installing TWRP on the Redmi Note 5 Pro.

 To do things such as gaining root access or installing a popular modification you will first need to have TWRP on the smartphone.
 There are two different ways to do this though as one way is a full install while the other method is to temporarily boot into TWRP.
 A full install (which is what I did in the main tutorial and video) is for those who don’t mind using a custom recovery and flashing the ZIP file after booting into TWRP is required if you choose to stay on MIUI.
 This is ideal for people who flash things frequently.